+- Languages and Literacy

+- Mathematics and Numeracy

+- Social Studies

+- Health and Wellbeing

+- Expressive Arts

+- Religious and Moral Education

+- Sciences

+- Technologies

 Languages and Literacy

-Mathematics and Numeracy

-Social Studies

-Health and Wellbeing

-Expressive Arts

-Religious and Moral Education

-Sciences

-Technologies

-Languages and Literacy

 Literacy is fundamental to all areas of learning.
 Language development in the school includes the four elements of reading, writing, talking and listening.
 Talking and listening are developed in a variety of ways, in a range of contexts, at every stage in the school.
 They are seen as not only important in themselves, but also very closely linked to reading and writing skills.

 Our approach to READING extends beyond teaching the children to be able to recognise and say words on the printed page.
 We aim to develop further skills of comprehension and reading for a variety of different purposes.
 Alongside this, we try, in a variety of ways, to develop in the children an enjoyment and pleasure in reading for itself.

-Much of the reading and the wider language work done by the children is centred on Highland Literacy philosophies which encourages planning to be developmentally, systematically and progressively appropriate throughout the school, from Primary One to Primary Seven.
-The children, start in nursery by looking at emerging literacy, this follows them throughout early level.
+Much of the reading and the wider language work done by the children is centred on The Highland Literacy Progression which runs systematically and progressively throughout the school, from Primary One to Primary Seven.
+The children, beginning early in Primary One, take home books from the reading scheme for home reading.
 Parents are invited to share in the process of helping children to read, and the co-operation and support of parents in hearing the children read, talking with them about the stories, and encouraging them is particularly important.

 WRITING involves a set of complex skills that develops with structured teaching and practice.
 Personal, imaginative and factual writing are all developed.
 The children are taught to write in different forms - stories, poems, letters, reports, notes, plays, recipes and so on - for a variety of purposes.

 The presentation as well as the content of writing is important, and the children are taught to write legibly and correctly.
 Punctuation, spelling, grammar, sentence construction and handwriting are taught systematically through the school.

-Talk for writing and Big Writing are used effectively across all stages to develop skills related to Vocabulary, Connectives, Openers and Punctuation (VCOP) with a focus on talking before you can write it and oral story telling in the early years.
+Big Writing is used effectively across all stages to develop skills related to Vocabulary, Connectives, Openers and Punctuation (VCOP).
 Spelling is taught through the Wraparound Phonics and Wraparound Spelling programmes.

 In practice, the various elements of literacy - reading and writing, talking and listening - are often integrated; and though much is done as separate study, they are frequently developed through other areas of the curriculum, particularly in project or topic work, where the skill being developed can be given a real and meaningful context.

+Modern Languages

-Modern Languages In accordance with National Guidelines, we include the teaching of foreign languages in the curriculum.
+In accordance with National Guidelines, we include the teaching of foreign languages in the curriculum.
 French is taught to all pupils throughout the school, from Nursery to Primary 7.
 Pupils in Primaries 5 - 7 are also taught Gaelic.

-We also use Makaton as a communication tool throughout the school.
+We are in the process of exploring Makaton and BSL as an alternative to French.

 The aims are to encourage the children to have confidence in expressing themselves in a second language, and to increase their awareness of another culture.

 The main emphasis is to deliver the language to the children in an enjoyable, active and motivating way.
 This is achieved through the provision of a wide range of activities including games, songs, role-play and story-telling as well as direct teaching of simple vocabulary and language structures.

-Mathematics and Numeracy The main strands of Mathematics are:
+Mathematics and Numeracy

+The main strands of Mathematics are: